 Hi I’m Daniel, I’m 13 and I’m in 8th grade.
 I like to play airsoft and video games.
 I like to build, so I love robotics.

 Hello, my name is Gray.
-I am sixteen years old and in eleventh grade.
+I am seventeen years old and in eleventh grade.
 I have been homeschooled my whole life. (thankfully) This year will mark my 8th year of participation in FIRST, and 4th year in FTC.
 I have become a leader on the team over the years as I like team management.
 Besides team management, I enjoy designing and making custom parts for the robot.
 I’m eager to see what this upcoming season has to offer, but more specifically I’m excited to improve my skills in CAD design and improve our team’s Engineering Notebook layout.

 I’m 15 years old and going into 10th grade.
 This will be my first year on the team.
 I’ve been homeschooled for 7 years.
 I’m interested in programming, design, and team branding.
 In my free time, I like to draw, cook, and play video games.

 Hi, my name is Jacob.
-I am sixteen years old and going into 11th grade.
+I am seventeen years old and going into 11th grade.
 I have been homeschooled my whole life.
 This will be my 4th year doing FTC.
 I enjoy making prototypes and custom parts for our robot.
 In my spare time I play soccer, video games, and swim.

 I’m fifteen years old, going into 10th grade.
 This is my first year on the team, I have also been homeschooled my whole life.
 I’m really looking forward to improving my public speaking and learning a little more about sponsors and funding.
 I decided to apply for the team when I discovered a new found love for fundraising and financial work, along with a love for website building and programming.
 In my free time I enjoy writing stories, songs and playing the ukulele and piano.
 I also enjoy reading, singing and doing things with my friends.